Keep a pulse on issues facing farmers with these top five dairy industry trends to watch:

 Dairy farmers are looking for ways to bring in additional income.
 Two ways receiving lots of recent chatter are beef on dairy breeding programs and carbon credits.

 Beef on dairy has gained momentum with an estimated 2 million head of dairy-beef crossbred animals in the U.S. Breeding lower genetic animals to beef or implanting with full beef embryos allows farmers to cut down on replacement animals, raising only what they need.
 And, the resulting beef calves provide additional income when sold for market.

 Carbon credits are another growing market for dairy farmers.
 Farmers can be paid for the carbon removed from the atmosphere by sustainable farming practices through carbon markets.
 There’s much to learn about this emerging opportunity, but it’s likely to become more mainstream in the years to come.

 Want to know more about what dairy industry trends are impacting farmers today?
 Send me an email!
-Or sign up for our Ag News Brief to receive a monthly roundup of important agriculture issues in the news.

 2 Dairy and Food Market Analyst April 23 report